SheepAvenger/Parser/README.md

 * bTree.h - Header file for building a parse tree
 * scanner.h - Header file to allow FP.l, FP.y and driver.c to cross communicate
 * queue.h - Header file to build a queue for printing the parse tree
-* FP.l - The lex definition file from Project 1
+* FP.l - The lex definition modified from Project 1
 * FP.y - Yacc file for parsing tokens from lex, builds parse tree
 * driver.c - Main file that calls yyparse and prints the symbol table, active block stack and parse tree

 ## Constraint
-* The if statement in this language only allows if-then-else format.
 * This program is fully tested in Ubuntu.
 We assume this program will work in Linux-like systems, but not in Windows-like systems.

 ## Compile and Run in Linux
 Put all the files in the same directory
-Launch a Terminal, navigate to the directory that contains the files described above, execute following command
+Launch a Terminal, navigate to the directory that contains the files described above, execute following commands
 ```
 flex FP.l
 bison -d FP.y